sook-tusk/Tech_Integrate_Stata_R_with_Editors/README.md

 ## Integrate Stata and R with Modern External Editors

 Stata integration resources are often out of date and scattered.
 Here, I bring three `modern(ish)` editors for coding.
-This will help you run Stata code from `modern(ish)` external editors, such as Sublime Text 3, Notepad++, and Visual Studio Code.
+This will help you run Stata code from `modern(ish)` external editors, such as Sublime Text 4, Notepad++, and Visual Studio Code.

-*Updates in Nov 2023: Sublime Text 4 can run Stata code (tested in Windows PC).
+*Updates in Nov 2023: You may use earlier versions of Sublime Text to run Stata code (tested in Windows PC).
 See the keymap, [SublimeText-KeyBindings](SublimeText-KeyBindings/Stata-ST3.sublime-keymap) for ST3 and ST4 under `SublimeText-KeyBindings` folder in the repository.

 For Sublime-R integration, see a separate repository here (<https://github.com/sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime>).*

-Download Sublime Text 3 (<https://www.sublimetext.com/3>), Notepad++(<https://notepad-plus-plus.org/downloads/>), and Visual Studio Code (<https://code.visualstudio.com/>).
+Download Sublime Text 4 (<https://www.sublimetext.com>), Notepad++(<https://notepad-plus-plus.org/downloads/>), and Visual Studio Code (<https://code.visualstudio.com/>).
 Both 32 bit and 64 bit version (in Windows PC) should work.
 Should you experience any compatibility issues while using earlier Stata versions (e.g., Stata 14), consider the *32 bit* version.
 For Notepad++ and Visual Studio Code, any latest version should be fine.

 Once installed, play with them by yourself.
 Simple googling with get you started with basic functionality (opening a folder tree in the editor, using command palette) fairly quickly.
 There are many excellent resources online.
 When you are familiar with basic functionality, go ahead and follow the instructions here that walk you through integrating these fabulous tools with Stata.